Guister/Guister.github.io/README.md

 ## Dimensional Adventure

-**Dimensional Adventure** <p align="justify"> is a plaftormer made by 2 students using Unity.
+<p align="justify"> <strong>Dimensional Adventure</strong> is a plaftormer made by 2 students using Unity.
 It uses both 2D and 3D environments.
 The player controls 2 characters at the same time using the same commands.
 One lives in a 2D world while the other lives in a 3D world.
 The player has to avoid obstacles and solve puzzles using both characters to interact between eachother.

 </p>